Cumulocity-IoT/cumulocity-pki-integration/Use Cases.md

     2. A C8y user should be used to renewal a certificate from Sub Tenant (User restrictions needed, maybe approval process as well)
     3. A C8y user should be used to renewal a certificate from Advanced Tenant
     4. A C8y user should be used to renewal a certificate from Management Tenant
-    5. Should a certificate be renewal from a device?
+    5. Should a certificate be renewaled from a device?
-    6. Should a certificate be renewal from Nexus?
+    6. Should a certificate be renewaled from Nexus?
+    7.

 ### Revoke of certificate
     1. A C8y user should be used to revoke a certificate from Sub Tenant